G

 AI Overviews are the boxed answers that appear at the top of Google search results for a growing share of queries.
 They run on Gemini and pull from Google's main index, not from a separate AI-specific crawl.

 Google's separate AI Mode (the standalone conversational interface) behaves more like ChatGPT and Perplexity.
-Onely's analysis of AI Mode citations found only about 14% of cited URLs ranked in the visible Google top 10, so the citation pool is wider than what classic SERPs reveal.
+One SEO agency's analysis of AI Mode citations (Onely, late 2025) found only about 14% of cited URLs ranked in the visible Google top 10, so the citation pool is wider than what classic SERPs reveal.

 Gemini grounds answers through Google Search when the model decides external data is needed.
 Inside the Gemini chat app, that grounding is what powers the "Show sources" feature.
 If you're optimizing for Gemini, you're effectively optimizing for the Google index it grounds against.

-Bing Copilot is the simplest of the bunch.
-It's a thin layer on top of Bing's regular search results, with answer generation by GPT-4.
+Microsoft Copilot is the simplest of the bunch.
+It's a thin layer on top of Bing's regular search results, with answer generation by OpenAI models plus Microsoft's own MAI models, which Microsoft announced in August 2025 it was rolling into certain Copilot text use cases.
 If you're indexed and ranking in Bing, you're a candidate for citation in Copilot.

 Three things matter, and they're all downstream of the four-step loop above.

 Be a clear answer to a clear question.
-AI search rewards content that opens with a direct answer in the first paragraph, supports it with structured data, and presents claims in a format the model can lift (short paragraphs, tables, bulleted definitions).
+AI search tends to favor clear, direct answers; structured data helps Google/Bing understanding and feature eligibility, but it is not publicly proven as a direct ChatGPT/Perplexity citation lever.
+Present claims in a format the model can lift (short paragraphs, tables, bulleted definitions).
+This is the craft of writing pages that LLMs cite.
 If your top-of-page is brand storytelling and the answer is buried in section four, you'll lose to a competitor who put the answer up top.

 Build authority signals across sources.
-RAG evaluation rewards cross-source agreement.
-A claim that appears on your site, in a Reddit thread, in a YouTube transcript, and in a third-party listicle is far more likely to surface than the same claim on your site alone.
+RAG evaluation rewards cross-source consistency.
+Cross-source agreement may help, especially in systems that compare sources, but treat it as a plausible correlative authority signal rather than a guaranteed ranking rule.
+A claim on your site, in a Reddit thread, in a YouTube transcript, and in a third-party listicle is better-positioned than the same claim on your site alone.
 Treat off-site presence (Reddit, Quora, podcast transcripts, expert directories) as part of your visibility stack, not a separate channel.

 Frequently Asked Questions